Senate Republicans demand major immigration reform in anti-shutdown bill

 Senate Judiciary Committee Chairman Dick Durbin (Ill.), a leading Democratic voice on immigration reform, immediately dismissed Cornyn’s requested changes to the continuing resolution as “unrealistic.”

-The Senate on Thursday advanced a stopgap funding bill, though it still has legislative hurdles to overcome.
-Government funding runs out on Saturday.
+The Senate advanced a stopgap funding bill Thursday, though it still has legislative hurdles to overcome.
+Government funding runs out Saturday.